 A review of the Joint Board's systems of internal control is undertaken annually, by way of a self-assessment, to measure compliance with the Audit Scotland Delivery of Good Governance in local Government Framework' (2016).
-Any gaps will be included in an action plan which will be taken forward by the Management Team.
+Any gaps are included in an action plan which is taken forward by the Management Team.